-NO ELECTRONS ARE PRODUCED AT THE CATHODE UNLESS LIGHT STRIKES ITS SENSITIVE SURFACE The large black dot is the conventional symbol for gas in a tube.
-The small circles enclosing a negative sign in the right-hand sketch represent electrons.
-When a photoelectric tube is placed in operation the anode is kept at a positive potential so that it will attract electrons. the oxide is coated with a thin layer of metallic cesium.
-Cesium is a costly, rare, soft, silvery metal discovered nearly one hundred years ago by Professord Gustav R. Kirchoff and Professor Robert W. Bunsen.\ Cesium oxidizes easily in air and decomposes water when immersed in the latter.
-It must be stored in a vacuum or in a chemically non-active gas. \ Both of these scientists made many important discoveries.
-Look for their names in the encyclopedia and read about them in "Discovery of the Elements" by Mary Elvira Weeks or in other reference books at the library.
+The cathode is the only part of the phototube which is sensitive to light.
+It is the PRODUCER of electrons.
+The anode is a COLLECTOR of electrons.
+The cathode is a strip of thin, silver-plated, sheet copper bent into semicylindrical form.
+When the phototube is one which is sensitized with cesium, the silver on the concave surface of the cathode is covered with a thin layer of cesium oxide and the oxide is coated with a thin layer of metallic cesium.
+Cesium is a costly, rare, soft, silvery metal discovered nearly one hundred years ago by Professord Gustav R. Kirchoff and Professor Robert W. Bunsen.
+Cesium oxidizes easily in air and decomposes water when immersed in the latter.
+It must be stored in a vacuum or in a chemically non-active gas.